FraunhoferIOSB/FROST-Server/docs/settings/settings.md

   The maximum duration, in seconds, that a query is allowed to take.
 Default 0 (no timeout).
 If your FROST instance is behind a reverse proxy that will abort the connection after a certain time, set this to the same duration.
+* **persistence.countMode:**
+  The way to count entities.
+Allowed values:
+  * `FULL`: (default) Fully count all entities.
+Can be very slow on large result sets, but always gives accurate results.
+  * **`LIMIT_SAMPLE`:** First do a count, with a limit of `countEstimateThreshold`.
+If the limit is reached, do an estimate using [`TABLESAMPLE (1)`](https://www.postgresql.org/docs/current/sql-select.html).
+For large result sets this is much faster than a full count, but is still guaranteed to give accurate results for low counts.
+  * **`SAMPLE_LIMIT`:** First do an estimate using `TABLESAMPLE (1)` and if the estimate is below the threshold, do a count with a limit of countEstimateThreshold.
+This is faster than the above option for large result sets, but if the estimate is inaccurate, it can give an incorrect estimate for low counts.
+  * **`LIMIT_ESTIMATE`:** First do a count, with a limit of `countEstimateThreshold`.
+If the limit is reached, do an estimate using [`EXPLAIN`](https://wiki.postgresql.org/wiki/Count_estimate).
+For large result sets this is even faster than the TABLESAMPLE estimate, but estimates can be wildly inaccurate for fields that are not backed by in index.
+For low counts this method is still guaranteed to give accurate results.
+  * **`ESTIMATE_LIMIT`:** First do an estimate using `EXPLAIN` and if the estimate is below the threshold, do a count with a limit of countEstimateThreshold.
+This is the fastest method, but if the estimate is inaccurate, it can give an incorrect estimate for low counts.
+* **persistence.countEstimateThreshold:**
+  When to switch from counting to estimating.
+Detailed behaviour depends on the value of `persistence.countMode`.
+Default value: 10000.

 ## message bus settings